0xAskar/flipsdocs/docs/Pricing.md

 Our pricing is one of the cheapest out of the NFT analytical sites out there.
 We have two different options in order to gain access to Pro: subscriptions and NFTs.
 ### Subscriptions
 A Degenz subscriber is given access to all of Degenz Pro perks.
-Learn more about all the Pro perks in the [Degenz Pro Pages](./category/flips-pro---pages).
+Learn more about all the Pro perks in the [Degenz Pro](./category/flips-pro---pages).

-- 1 Month: 0.049Ξ
+- 1 Month: 0,03Ξ
-- 6 Month: 0.249Ξ *(17% discount per month)*
+- 6 Month: 0,2Ξ

-### Degenz Gold Pass

-Mint price: 0.3Ξ

 **Perks:**